Find Affordable College Courses

 #82 in Popularity

-Types of Degrees Community College Education Majors Are Getting
+Types of Degrees Community College Administration Majors Are Getting

-The following table lists how many community college education graduations there were in 2020-2021 for each degree level.
+The following table lists how many community college education graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-What Community College Education Majors Need to Know
+What Community College Administration Majors Need to Know

-O*NET surveyed people in occupations related to community college administration and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to community college administration were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Community College Administration Majors